Welcome to another episode of B2B Marketing & More with Pam.

 Number one is if you want to run the Facebook pay ads and do it on your own, the chances are you can, but there is a very steep learning curve that you have to overcome.
 It’s nice to find somebody who knows the platform well have that in-depth knowledge to work with.
 And I 100% agree with that.
 When I ran my first ad, I worked with somebody specifically to get that done.

 Another thing is for any kind of pay ads, um, the product is very important.
 Whatever you are selling: the product, the quality of the product, the services that you offer, it is very, very critical along with the copy and the creative.
 You need to pay attention to that, especially if you want to run the pay ads.
 Your content needs to be very much top-notch before you even want to invest money in that.

 Matt Brodie: Those are spot on.
 I think that the last one is, is it?
-You know, it’s, it’s, it’s like anything you have to do it.
+It’s like anything you have to do it.
 You have to try it.
-You have to get in there and spend some money, run some ads, see what works, see what doesn’t, um, all while, you know, continuing to do research and study.
-Um, but it’s like anything, you know, practice makes perfect?
+You have to get in there and spend some money, run some ads, see what works, see what doesn’t, all while, you know, continuing to do research and study.
+But it’s like anything, you know, practice makes perfect?

 Pam Didner: Yup.
 I 100% agree with you.
 It’s great to have you on my show.
 And I have one silly question I want to ask you–actually, you can choose to answer either one of them.
 What is the most useless telling you have, or do you have a ridiculous go in your life?

 Matt Brodie: Hmm, I’ll go with a ridiculous goal.

 Pam Didner: okay!
 Share with us.